 The opening hours are worse than banking hours, so you must really make an effort to get there if you’re looking for some local beverages while in the islands.

 I was really impressed at how vast of a variety they carried in the shop.
-There are only six Rúsdrekkasølas throughout the islands, so you need to ensure you are within a close distance of one and that it is opened.
+There are only six Rúsdrekkasølas throughout the islands, so you need to ensure you are within a close distance of one and that it is open.

 They are located in the following places: Klaksvík, Miðvágur, Saltangará, Skálavík, Torshavn, and Drelnes.